 Figure 4: P4 program interfaces

-The semantics of each P4 program is completely described as a set of transformations mapping structures to structures.
+The semantics of each P4 program is completely described as a set of transformations mapping vectors of bits to vectors of bits.
 However, only the target architecture model attaches a meaning to the bits in a control register.
 For example, in order to cause a network packet to be forwarded on a specific output port, a P4 program may need to write the output port index into a dedicated control register.
 Similarly, in order to cause a packet to be dropped, a P4 program may need to set a “drop” bit into another dedicated control register.

 P4 programs can invoke services of fixed-function blocks.
 Figure 5 shows a P4 program invoking the services of a target built-in checksum computation unit.
 The implementation of the checksum unit is not specified in P4, but its interface is.
 Interfaces (represented by P4 extern objects) describe the set of operations that are offered by a fixed-function object as well as their arguments, similar to methods in object-oriented programming languages.